m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 Big endian is used as the transmission standard.
 Regardless of the endianness of the client or the server, every communication will require that the data be converted to the big endian representation prior to transmission.

 Other encoding rules include:
-- two’s complement representation of integers
+- two's complement representation of integers
 - IEEE format for floating point numbers

 ![](https://assets.omscs.io/FF850174-AB55-4111-82DD-59CE3A9C98A7.png)